catmj/Goodreaders/README.md

             -   **Strategy 4: Hybrid Strategy 2+1:** Recommends books by combining a fraction of pure top N content-based recommendations with the remaining fraction from a list of top content-based books re-ranked by collaborative filtering, prioritizing books appearing in both lists.

-**9. TESTING AND VALIDATION:**
+**8. TESTING AND VALIDATION:**
 Verify the accuracy of book recommendation lists.

--   `combined_model\combined_recs_testing_final.py`
+-   `combined_model\testing_final.py`

--   This script evaluates the performance of various combined recommendation strategies across multiple users.
-It loads and preprocesses raw user rating data, splits each user's ratings into training and validation sets, and then generates recommendations for each user based on their _training_ data.
-It compares these generated recommendations against the "relevant" books (highly rated books) in the user's _validation_ set.
-The script defines several recommendation strategies (pure content-based, pure collaborative filtering, CB filtered by CF, multiplied scores, hybrid, and random) and organizes the results for subsequent metric calculation.
-This script imports and utilizes `combined_model/cb_get_recs.py` rather than `combined_model/cb_get_recs_new.py` for its content-based filtering logic.
+-   This script manages a recommendation evaluation pipeline for a predefined configuration.
+It loads, preprocesses, and splits user rating data into training and validation sets.
+Recommendations are then generated for users using various strategies (content-based, collaborative filtering, hybrid, and random baseline).
+The script evaluates performance by calculating the overlap of recommendations with relevant validation books.
+It includes a checkpointing system for resumption, saving intermediate DataFrames as Parquet files and final evaluation results as a CSV.
+Core recommendation logic and helpers are imported from `combined_recs_testing_final.py`.

--   **Parameters:**
+-   **Internal Configuration Parameters:**

-    -   `user_ratings_file_path`: str (CSV file path)
+    -   The script defines its operational parameters internally within a `test_config` dictionary and other variables.
+These values directly influence the behavior of the imported recommendation functions:

-        -   Path to the input CSV file containing raw user ratings, which will be processed and split for testing (e.g., `../split_data/test_ratings.csv`).
-This file is expected to have 'User_id', 'Title', 'Author', and 'Rating' columns.
+    -   `user_ratings_file_path`: Located at `../train_test_split/split_data_combined/test_ratings.csv`.
+This path specifies the input CSV file containing raw user ratings.

-    -   `relevance_threshold`: float, optional

-        -   The minimum rating (inclusive) for a book to be considered "relevant" in the validation set for evaluation purposes.
-Defaults to 3.0.
+    -   `relevance_threshold`: Set to `3.0`.
+This minimum rating determines if a book is considered "relevant" in the validation set for evaluation.

-    -   `validation_split_ratio`: float, optional

-        -   The fraction (0.0 to 1.0) of a user's rated books to reserve for the validation set during the split.
-Defaults to 0.5.
-For a user to be included in the split, they must have at least two ratings.
+    -   `validation_split_ratio`: Set to `0.5`.
+This is the fraction of a user's rated books reserved for the validation set.

-    -   `genre_weight`: int, optional

-        -   The weight applied to genre similarity in content-based model file paths.
-Defaults to 1.
+    -   `genre_weight`: Configured as `0.8`.
+This weight is applied to genre similarity in content-based model file paths.

-    -   `num_features`: int, optional

-        -   Number of latent features for the collaborative filtering model.
-Defaults to 400.
+    -   `num_features`: Configured as `600`.
+This specifies the number of latent features for the collaborative filtering model.

-    -   `new_user_regularization_strength`: int, optional

-        -   Regularization strength for the new user CF model.
-Defaults to 15.
+    -   `new_user_regularization_strength`: Configured as `5` (from `lambda_val`).
+This is the regularization strength for the new user collaborative filtering model.

-    -   `output_limit_per_strategy`: int, optional

-        -   The maximum number of recommendations to generate for each strategy for each user during testing.
-Defaults to 20.
+    -   `output_limit_per_strategy`: Set to `60`.
+This is the maximum number of recommendations generated for each strategy for each user.

--   **Returns:**
+-   **Outputs:**

-    -   `pd.DataFrame`: A DataFrame where each row corresponds to a user that had enough ratings to be split.
-It contains:
+    -   **Intermediate Parquet Files:** The script saves various intermediate DataFrames (e.g., processed user data, training/validation splits, generated recommendations, relevant validation books) as `.parquet` files within a configuration-specific subdirectory under `single_run_evaluation_results_loop/`.

+    -   **Final Overlap Evaluation CSV:** A CSV file named using the configuration parameters (e.g., `overlap_evaluation_nf600_rs5_gw0-8.csv`) is saved to the configuration's output directory.
+This DataFrame contains the final evaluation results with the following columns:

         -   `'User_id'`: The ID of the user.

-        -   `'Book_Identifications_List'`: List of book identifiers used for _training_ the user's model.

-        -   `'Ratings_List'`: List of ratings corresponding to `Book_Identifications_List` (training ratings).

-        -   `'Relevant_Books_List'`: List of book identifiers from the validation set that the user rated at or above `relevance_threshold`.

-        -   `'Original_Validation_Ratings_List'`: List of original ratings from the validation set.
+        -   `'Total_Relevant_Books'`: The total count of relevant books in the user's validation set.

-        -   `'Rec_CB_Only'`: List of recommended book identifiers from the pure content-based strategy.
+        -   `'Overlap_Rec_CB_Only'`: The number of recommended books from the pure content-based strategy that overlap with the user's relevant validation books.

-        -   `'Rec_CF_Only'`: List of recommended book identifiers from the pure collaborative filtering strategy.
+        -   `'Overlap_Rec_CF_Only'`: The number of recommended books from the pure collaborative filtering strategy that overlap with the user's relevant validation books.

-        -   `'Rec_CB_Filtered_by_CF'`: List of recommended book identifiers from the content-based strategy, re-ranked by CF scores.
+        -   `'Overlap_Rec_CB_Filtered_by_CF'`: The number of recommended books from the content-based strategy (re-ranked by CF) that overlap with the user's relevant validation books.

-        -   `'Rec_By_Multiplying_Scores'`: List of recommended book identifiers where CB and CF scores are multiplied.

-        -   `'Rec_Random'`: List of randomly selected recommended book identifiers (as a baseline).

--   `combined_model\testing_final.py`

--   This script executes the evaluation pipeline.
-It handles the loading of necessary models and data, processes user ratings, splits data for testing, generates recommendations using `combined_recs_testing_final.py`, and evaluates the overlap of these recommendations with relevant books from the validation set.
-It includes checkpointing for resuming interrupted runs and handles various configurations.

--   **Parameters:**

-    -   `test_config`: dict

-        -   A dictionary defining the configuration for the test run, including `'num_features'`, `'lambda_val'`, and `'genre_weight'`.

-    -   (Implicit) `csv_file_path`: str

-        -   Path to the main CSV file containing test user ratings (e.g., `../train_test_split/split_data_combined/test_ratings.csv`).

--   **Returns:**

-    -   `overlap_evaluation_nf{nf}_rs{rs}_gw{gw}.csv`: CSV file

-        -   A CSV file containing the overlap evaluation results (precision, recall, etc.) for each recommendation strategy, saved within a configuration-specific subdirectory under `CHECKPOINT_ROOT_DIR`.
-This file is then used as input by `analyze.py`.

-    -   (Implicit) Checkpoint Files:

-        -   `overall_pipeline_progress.pkl`: Pickle file

-            -   Saves the overall progress of the pipeline, including the last completed step and paths to intermediate dataframes for each configuration.

-        -   Intermediate Parquet files (`.parquet`):

-            -   `user_data_processed.parquet`, `training_df.parquet`, `validation_df.parquet`, `all_user_recs.parquet`, `relevant_val_books.parquet` are saved within configuration-specific subdirectories for checkpointing and efficient loading.
+        -   `'Overlap_Rec_By_Multiplying_Scores'`: The number of recommended books from the multiplied scores strategy that overlap with the user's relevant validation books.

+        -   `'Overlap_Rec_Random'`: The number of recommended books from the random strategy that overlap with the user's relevant validation books.

 -   `combined_model\analyze.py`

 -   This script handles the statistical analysis and visualization of the recommendation overlap results generated by `testing_final.py`.
 It loads the `overlap_evaluation` CSV files, calculates descriptive statistics (mean, median, skew, etc.) for overall performance and within different bins of "total relevant books" (e.g., low, medium, high), and then generates various plots (bar charts, KDE plots) to help interpret the effectiveness of different recommendation strategies.
 It is the designated visualization component of the pipeline.

 -   **Parameters:**

-    -   `checkpoint_root_dir`: str
+    -   `CHECKPOINT_ROOT_DIR`: str

         -   The root directory where the output directories from `testing_final.py` are located (e.g., `single_run_evaluation_results_loop`).

-    -   `parameters_list`: list of dict
+    -   `parameters_to_process`: list of dict

         -   A list of dictionaries, where each dictionary specifies the configuration (e.g., `{'num_features': 600, 'lambda_val': 5, 'genre_weight': 0.8}`) for which `overlap_evaluation` CSV files are to be analyzed.

-    -   `output_file_path`: str, optional
+    -   `OUTPUT_RESULTS_FILE`: str, optional

         -   The path to a text file where the detailed statistical analysis results will be written.
 If `None`, results are only printed to the console.

 -   **Returns:**

-    -   `output_file_path`: Text file
+    -   `{OUTPUT_RESULTS_FILE}`: Text file

         -   A text file containing the detailed descriptive statistics for each processed overlap evaluation file, including overall and binned results.

     -   Plot Files (PNG):

-        -   Various plots are generated and saved within `plots` subdirectories inside each configuration's output folder:

          -   `overall_mean_overlap_nf{nf}_rs{rs}_gw{gw}.png`

         -   `binned_mean_overlap_nf{nf}_rs{rs}_gw{gw}.png`

-            -   `distribution_overlap_rec_{strategy_name}_nf{nf}_rs{rs}_gw{gw}.png`
+        -   `distribution_{strategy_name_lower}_nf{nf}_rs{rs}_gw{gw}.png` (e.g., `distribution_overlap_rec_cb_only_nf600_rs5_gw0.8.png`)

 -   **MANUAL TESTING**

--   The quality of book recommendation lists can be verified by developers by inputting a list of books with ratings out of five stars and then evaluating the quality of the resulting recommendations.
+-   The quality of book recommendation lists can be verified by developers by inputting a list of books with ratings out of five stars into `combined_model\combined_get_recs_final.py` and then evaluating the quality of the resulting recommendations.

 **APP:**